dino/dino/README.md

     flatpak run im.dino.Dino
     ```

-Flatpak distribution is confirmed to be working on Arch Testing, Manjaro Stable and Void Linux.
+Flatpak distribution is confirmed to be working on Arch Testing, Manjaro Stable, Void Linux and Linux Mint.

 Build on Linux
 -----